KaliedaRik/Scrawl-canvas/README.md

 The source code has been extensively commented.
 We generate documentation from that code using [Docco](http://ashkenas.com/docco/) - which has not been included in the GitHub repository and thus needs to be installed separately if you want to regenerate the documentation after making local changes to the source code.

 ### Minification
 We minify the source code using a small shell script, nothing more.
-Code added to a project using NPM or Yarn will import the minified code by default.
+When the library is added to a project using NPM or Yarn, the import statement will use the minified module files.

 ### Development team
 Developed by Rik Roots: rik.roots@rikworks.co.uk